Sammy3000/PC-Africa/README.md

 `npx stylelint "**/*.{css,scss}`

-And For tracking linter errors in REACT files run:
+And For tracking linter errors in JS files run:

 `npx eslint .`